 Dramatic overture, pulsating cadences like some somnolent monster.
 Wind instruments whip upwards - a hint of flames and smoke.
 The word "Irrelohe" repeats throughout.
 Irrelohe castle stands menacingly above the village.
-Long ago an Irrelohe had a relationship with an immortal spirit.
+Long ago an Irrelohe ancestor had a relationship with an immortal spirit.
 All Irrelohe men since are cursed.
 They'll suddenly go insane, attack a virgin and die.

-A man called Peter is in love with a beauty called Eva.
+A peasant called Peter is in love with a beauty called Eva.
 Idyllic, except that Peter's mother is deranged by some trauma in her past.
 Amazingly, Peter doesn't know the local legend or who his father might be, until sinister stranger Christobald arrives who seems to know many secrets.
 On Count Irrelohe's wedding day, 30 years ago, the village was making merry.
 Suddenly flames leapt out of Graf Irrelohe's head, his eyes bulged and he ravished a red (flame) haired village maid violently in front of the whole community.
 Then Christobald reveals that he was due to marry the girl who was raped.
 No-one of course did a thing.
+Class warfare, disguised as medieval romance.
 Graf Irrelohe went on to have other children but died insane.
 Christobald left the village and became a wandering minstrel.
 Ein Spielmann - follow the link for more.
 Schreker's connecting to a long German tradition but deals with the violent sex without shirking.
 No euphemisms,, no romantic gloss.
 In 1922-4 when the opera was written, ideas of sexual aberration were being confronted for the first time.
 Schreker links a traditional German icon to depraved psychosis.
 It was shocking.
 No wonder Schreker gained a reputation for being "unhealhy".
 His relative obscurity after his death is blamed on the Nazis but in fact there's a lot more behind it.

 Demonism, too.
 The parson, the miller and Eva's father, the forester, meet at the crossroads.
 There's the usual icon of a crucifix, like you see all over Germany and Austria.
 They're there for the pious to stop and rest, but also because in mythology, crossroads are vulnerable places where the Devil can enter.
 This cosy village Trinity leaves, replaced by a much more malevolent trinity.
 Ratzekahl, Strahlbusch and Fünkchen are Spielmännern too, musicians who turn up out of nowhere.
 Ostensibly they play at village parties - where drink is served and inhibitions lower - but they're also faintly dangerous.
 Christobald's their leader.
 Gott, Mensch und Tier, sie sündigen alles, Nur durch Feuer kann Friede werden (God, man and beast, all sinners.
 Only through Fire can peace be reached.)